colton-gabertan/ReversingWannaCry/README.md

 ![image](https://user-images.githubusercontent.com/66766340/153566969-82ea565e-d7b6-4eb0-b6a7-669a2eb84eb0.png)

-## W101 - Resource written to mssecsvc.exe
+## mssecsvc.exe Analysis - Static:

 After extracting the resource, I took a look at this binary via CFF Explorer and saw that we will have to dig further to gain more intel on it.